slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

 See: [Atmos](/docs/atmos.md) and [Atmos CLI command cheat sheet](https://atmos.tools/cli/cheatsheet)

-Change to the atmos configuration folder for the cloud you want to configure
+Change to the atmos configuration folder for the cloud you want to configure (we'll use `aws` as an example):
 ```bash
 cd config/aws
 ```

-Run `atmos describe stacks` to describe the configured stacks.
-The terraform accelerator already has a fully defined stack which is used for testing.
-While you *could* provision all of the components defined in the stack, it's highly recommended that you use the configuration as a guide, remove the unnecessary components, and choose only the components you need to get started.
+Run `atmos describe stacks` to describe the configured stacks in `/stacks`.
+The terraform accelerator already has several stacks defined which are used during development to ensure components work correctly.
+While you *could* provision all of the components defined in the stack, it's highly recommended that you use the configuration as a guide, remove unnecessary components, and choose only the components you need to get started.

 ```yaml
 accelerator-dev: